+We study a machine learning prediction task involving a set of entities (e.g. customers, patients, accounts, online users, cellular organisms, computer servers, etc.).
+Each entity generates a timestamped event {sequence} representing its actions, states, status updates, or any other temporal information.
+Furthermore, every entity may have multiple {relations} with other entities, which can be represented as a graph.
+A classic example of this task is in the e-commerce setting, illustrated in \cref{fig:ecommerce}.
+Each online user generates a sequence of events (such as logins, page visits, purchases, and reviews), while also having user-to-user relations that connect them to others (e.g., friendships, family relations, or sharing the same payment method or address).
+This modeling task, where data contains both \textit{sequential} and \textit{relational} components, commonly occurs in the fields of entity event modeling and personalized behavior modeling.

+Traditionally, sequential and relational data are represented separately by two major modeling paradigms.
+Entity-based sequential data is usually represented as a personalized event sequence \cite{letham2013sequential,boyd2020user}, where each entity has their own independent sequence of events.
+Sequential recommendation modeling \citep{hidasi2015session,kang2018self} is a variant of personalized event sequence, where the events types are restricted to product viewing/purchasing.
+On the other hand, relational data are usually represented via graph abstractions \citep{kipf2017semi,nguyen2018continuous}, where each node represents an entity and edges represent interaction among the entities.

-There have been efforts to incorporate temporal and sequential information into relational models, i.e., graphs.
-For example, the temporal heterogeneous graph formulations, such as CTDG \cite{nguyen2018continuous} and its derived models \cite{rossi_temporal_2020,xu_inductive_2020,trivedi_dyrep_2018}, encode relational events between multiple entities with a timestamp assigned to each relation.
+There have been efforts to incorporate temporal and sequential information into relational models.
+For example, temporal graph formulations, including CTDG \cite{nguyen2018continuous,kazemi2020representation} and their derived models \cite{tgn_icml_grl2020,tgat_iclr20,trivedi2019dyrep}, encode relational events between multiple entities by assigning a timestamp to each edge.